Bella Hadid Reportedly Responds To Selena Gomez & The Weeknd’s Met Gala PDA

-Bella Hadid is reportedly responding after seeing her ex-boyfriend The Weeknd getting seriously cozy with new girlfriend Selena Gomez at the 2017 Met Gala, and she’s not happy.
+Bella Hadid is reportedly responding after seeing her ex-boyfriend, The Weeknd, getting seriously cozy with new girlfriend Selena Gomez at the 2017 Met Gala, and she’s not happy.

-According to reports, though Bella and her ex are thought to have avoided a run-in at the prestigious fashion event on May 1, sources are claiming that Hadid allegedly responded to her former boyfriend and Selena’s red carpet appearance by telling friends that she was “crushed” to see her ex looking so happy with the singer and actress less than six months after they split.
+According to reports, although Bella and her ex were thought to have avoided a run-in at the prestigious fashion event on May 1, sources are claiming that Hadid allegedly responded to her former boyfriend and Selena’s red carpet appearance by telling friends that she was “crushed” to see her ex looking so happy with the singer and actress less than six months after they split.

 “Bella is crushed after having to see Selena look so in love with Abel [The Weeknd] at the Met Ball,” a source told Hollywood Life this week, one year after Hadid and the singer attended the fashion event together in 2016.